tspspi/pyjwt/doc/jwk.md

 schemas but require the key to be present on all components of the system.
 In contrast to public key schemas this increases the attack surface (number of components that can leak a key that is capable of signing tokens).
-Signatures are usually smaller.
+Signatures are usually smaller and verification as well as signature a little bit faster.

 ```
 class JWK_Shared: